fs-wiai/latex-script/README.md

 │   ├── basic-document-structure
 │   ├── footnotes
 │   └── …
+├── first-steps-with-latex.tex
 ├── graphics
 │   ├── benzene-ring.pdf
 │   ├── cc-by-sa.png
 │   └── …
+├── imprint.tex
+├── LICENSE
 ├── listings
 │   ├── basic-document-structure
 │   ├── formatting-paragraphs
 │   └── …
+├── main-exercises.tex
+├── main-script.tex
-├── main.tex
+├── main-solutions.tex
 ├── Makefile
 ├── praeamble.tex
 ├── public
 ├── setup.tex
+├── README.md
+├── titlepage-exercises.tex
-└── README.md
+└── titlepage.tex
 ```

 ## Relevant files for learners

+In this repository, we provide an exercise script in which you can practically apply what you have learned.
+These files will be needed:

-* **`main.tex`** is the entry point.
+* **`main-exercises.tex`** is the entry point for the exercise part.
 It includes the preamble (`preamble.tex`), our custom commands (`commands.tex`) as well as all sections.
+* **`exercises`** contains one sub-folder for each chapter.
+Within these folders, there are the LaTeX files you will have to modify to complete an exercise.

+## Additional material

+Besides the exercise part, we also provide the script detailing all of the information we give you during our workshop.
+This script can be used as a reference, a refresher, and a source of inspiration.
+Moreover, it is a practical example of how LaTeX can be brought to good use.
+This is why we offer you the full source code, structured like this:

-* **`content`** comprises the individual chapters of this script.
+* The **`content`** folder comprises the individual chapters of the script.
-* Most chapters include a task that can be found in the **`exercises`** folder.
+* They are bound together by **`main-script.tex`**, which also includes our preamble (`preamble.tex`) and our custom commands (`commands.tex`).
+* Further folders (e.g., `listings` and `graphics`) contain additional resources like images and source code listings used in the script.

 Please don't feel overwhelmed by the amount of files in this repository.
 You will get to know the most important parts of the project step by step by [following the script](https://github.com/fs-wiai/latex-script/releases) or our workshop.
-What's more, by using this larger projects you get accustomed to the complexity of real LaTeX projects – bachelor's/master's theses and the like.
+What's more, by using this larger project you get accustomed to the complexity of real LaTeX projects – bachelor's/master's theses and the like.

 ## Further information for maintainers